-Bridging the Gender Gap in Responsible Finance is a pilot project funded by Church of Sweden and implemented by Oikocredit and two partners in Philippines: Negros Women for Tomorrow Foundation (NWTF) and Alalay Sa Kaunlaran Sa Gitnang Luzon Inc. (ASKI) to adapt GALS and FALS methodology for gender mainstreaming in their micro-finance product and service delivery.
+Bridging the Gender Gap in Responsible Finance is a pilot project funded by Church of Sweden and implemented by Oikocredit and two partners in Philippines: Negros Women for Tomorrow Foundation (NWTF) and Alalay Sa Kaunlaran Sa Gitnang Luzon Inc. (ASKI) to adapt FALS methodology for gender mainstreaming in their micro-finance product and service delivery.

 - Oikocredit is committed to promotion of responsible finance that is both financially sustainable and client-centric to improve social outcomes for the poor.
 A particular focus is on providing women with access to credit, combined with offers women finance literacy, self-development, and governance skills, in order to reduce their personal vulnerability at the same time increase their country’s development prospects.
 For more about Oikocredit see Oikocredit International website and gender initiatives.